An Input-to-State Safety Approach Towards Safe Control of a Class of Parabolic PDEs Under Disturbances: Input-to-State safety based control design

-With this, in the following Theorem, we show that the control barrier function given by \eqref{barrier_ex} guarantee pISSf in the sense of \eqref{issf} by satisfying the two conditions presented in Proposition 1.
+Thus, plugging in $\sigma_1=\sigma_2=2$ in \eqref{lemma1c}, we obtain \eqref{Poincare_mod1}.
+This completes the proof of this lemma. \end{proof} Next, in the following Theorem, we show that the control barrier function given by \eqref{barrier_ex} guarantee pISSf in the sense of \eqref{issf} by satisfying the two conditions presented in \mbox{Proposition 1}.

-\begin{thmm}[Design Requirements for ISSt] Consider the system \eqref{h_system} with boundary conditions \eqref{bc11}-\eqref{bc22}.
-Let us also consider the unsafe set for this system to be \eqref{unsafe_set}, the metric measuring the distance from this unsafe set to be given by \eqref{dist_metric} and a barrier functional \eqref{barrier_ex} for this system.
-If the controller gains are chosen as
+\begin{thmm}[Design Requirements for pISSf] {Consider the system \eqref{h_system} with boundary conditions \eqref{bc11}.
+Let us also consider the unsafe set for this system to be \eqref{unsafe_set} and the metric measuring the distance from this unsafe set to be given by \eqref{dist_metric}.
+If the controller gains are chosen such that the following inequalities are satisfied,